SLTC-Software/Practices/SLTC Project Plan.md

 ## Introduction

-This section should contain a very brief description of the problem the project is solving and how it will solve it.
-Normally this section should be 3 to 5 sentances and aimed at someone who is familiar with the work done at the Salt Lake Technical Center and the Division in which the project is being produced, but not necesseraly with the problem.
+Includes 3 to 5 sentences briefly describing the problem being solved or the value added purpose of the project and how it will be accomplished.
+Needs to be aimed at someone familiar with the work done at the Salt Lake Technical Center and the Division in which the project is being produced, but may not necessarily be familiar with the problem.
 Links are appropriate.

+## Who

+Includes a list of those involved on the project and clearly defined responsiblities.

 ## Version 1.0

 Each version of the project can have a *brief* introduction.
-Usually 1-2 sentances.
+Usually 1-2 sentences.

-### Feature List
+### Features/Deliverables

-Features are the next part of the following sentance: **This project should**...
+Features/deliverables are the main components of the project and part of the following sentence: **This project addresses**...

 | Feature | Priority |Hrs| Comment |
 | :----------------------------------- |:-----|:-----| :-----------------------------------:|